 It’s not fool-proof, mind you, but it’s the strongest you’ll find on the market right now.

 But that’s not the only reason for using it.
-Since it is open source and OpenVPN is not owned by a single organization, this means you don’t have to worry about competing for-profit motives.
+Since the protocol is not owned by a single organization, this means you don’t have to worry about competing for-profit motives.

 It is secure, it bypasses firewalls and it’s extremely versatile.

-If you desire a highly encrypted connection to the internet, it’s worthwile to consider a consumer VPN service that utilizes the OpenVPN software, services such as ExpressVPN, which I recommend, Surfshark or even NordVN.
+If you desire a highly encrypted connection to the internet, it’s worthwhile to consider a consumer VPN service that utilizes the OpenVPN software, services such as ExpressVPN, which I recommend, Surfshark or even NordVPN.